CD Audaz: La Primera: 2017 to 2019 financial struggles

 Audaz entered La Primera for the 2017–18 season.
 The team immediately ran into financial issues, suffering from ticket sales that did not support their more costly operations in La Primera, and in July 2017 they started moving some of their home games away from Estadio La Coyotera, to the larger-capacity Estadio La Union in the nearby city of San Vicente, which had a population five times that of Apastepeque.

 Audaz held their position in La Primera, but entered the 2018–19 Primera División de El Salvador with increasing financial difficulty.
 The team announced that they would abandon Estadio La Coyotera, and would play all their 2018–19 home games at Estadio La Union and Estadio Jiboa.
 In July 2018, before the season started, Juan Pablo Herrera and the Herrera family sold the team to a new ownership group, led by Roberto Campos.
 The team continued to lose money, and Campos tried to arrange a sale to the ownership of Independiente FC, which was still competing in the Segunda División, going so far as to change Audaz' colors to those of Independiente mid-season, starting in January 2019.

-July 2019 dissolution
+Recent History

 Audaz again maintained their position in La Primera, but would not live to see the 2019–20 Primera División de El Salvador season.
 In July 2019, after the 2018–19 season was over, it was revealed that Campos had not meet his contractual requirements of the purchase from the previous owner's group, having failed to pay the salaries of the players and staff for most of the season; the team was bankrupt, no owner existed, and the sole remaining board member officially sold Audaz' license in La Primera to Independiente FC.

 Just five years after winning the Tercera División title in May 2014, the quick but costly rise through Segunda División and into La Primera had ended the 61-year history of Club Deportivo Audaz.

+However the club returned to professional football beginning their campaign in the Tercera Division in 2021.
+The club reaching the final twice however losing to Pipil and Zacatecoluca F.C.